 The Gopher protocol (Gopher) is a protocol designed for distributing, searching, and retrieving documents.
 Gopher provides the linking and labeling capabilities of HTTP, with the structured hierarchy of download-only FTP.
-On these webpages you will discover an extremely comprehensive Gopher Protocol archive, which also includes an extensive collection of Gopher Client and Server software.
+On these webpages you will discover an extremely comprehensive Gopher Protocol archive, which also includes an extensive collection of Gopher Client and Server software for numerous platforms.

 - There is an Internet Relay Chat (IRC) channel dedicated to the Gopher protocol, (#gopherproject), on the Freenode IRC server.
 Information about Freenode itself is available on the World Wide Web at: http://freenode.net/.